carlosabrahams/AcousticBBS/Acoustic_BBS_Guidelines.md

 **Supporting evidence**

-@Wimmer2013 found that 120 one-minute recordings, randomly selected from the three hours following sunrise, was the most efficient way to detect the highest number of species from a five-day recording period.

-@Franklin2021 studied bird assemblages in eucalypt forests, and recommended an optimal survey method of five 20-min sampling periods immediately following dawn for 2 days.
+Franklin et al ([2021](https://doi.org/10.1071/WR20099)) studied bird assemblages in eucalypt forests, and recommended an optimal survey method of five 20-min sampling periods immediately following dawn for 2 days.

-@Metcalf2021 found that if time-sampling approach is being used, then shorter file lengths (i.e. one minute or less) are far better than longer recordings.
+Metcalf et al ([2021](https://doi.org/10.1002/rse2.227)) found that if a time-sampling approach is being used, then shorter file lengths (i.e. one minute or less) are far better than longer recordings.
 For example, instead of 4 x 15 minute samples across a three-hour period, then 240 x 15 second samples produces faster species accumulation and greater species richness.

-@Wood2021 showed from simulations and case studies that a 50% reduction in overall recording duration may only result in a 5%--17% decrease in the detected species richness of the assemblage present.
+Wood et al ([2021](https://doi.org/10.1111/2041-210X.13571)) showed from simulations and case studies that a 50% reduction in overall recording duration may only result in a 5%--17% decrease in the detected species richness of the assemblage present.
 In terms of outcome per unit of effort, there was an increase in performance for 3 days/continuous (12 hr total) and 3 days/every-other 5 min (6 hr) scenarios compared to 7 days/every other 5 min (14 hr) and 7 days/15 min per hour (7hr) scenarios.

-@Cook2018 compared a continuous five-minute audio recording with an intermittent sample, using 30 x ten-second samples from a 30 minute period to create a five-minute composite recording.
+Cook & Hartley ([2018](https://doi.org/10.5751/ACE-01221-130121)) compared a continuous five-minute audio recording with an intermittent sample, using 30 x ten-second samples from a 30 minute period to create a five-minute composite recording.
 A significantly greater number of species were detected with the latter method.

+Wimmer et al ([2013](https://doi.org/10.1890/12-2088.1)) found that 120 one-minute recordings, randomly selected from the three hours following sunrise, was the most efficient way to detect the highest number of species from a five-day recording period.

-> Klingbeil and Willig ([2015](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.13229#jpe13229-bib-0029)) used recordings distributed throughout the season, alpha richness estimates increased by 35% compared to recordings that were simultaneous with point counts, although gamma diversity remained slightly inferior---probably due to the small, uncorrected recorder detection range compared to unlimited radius point counts.
+> Klingbeil and Willig ([2015](http://dx.doi.org/10.7717/peerj.973)) used recordings distributed throughout the season, alpha richness estimates increased by 35% compared to recordings that were simultaneous with point counts, although gamma diversity remained slightly inferior---probably due to the small, uncorrected recorder detection range compared to unlimited radius point counts.
 >
 > Both Furnas and Callas ([2015](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.13229#jpe13229-bib-0020)) and Thompson, Handel, and McNew ([2017](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.13229#jpe13229-bib-0054)) demonstrated how detection probability varies for different species with time of the day, supporting that recording throughout the day will sample the entire bird community more effectively.
-Similarly,
 >
 > La and Nudds ([2016](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.13229#jpe13229-bib-0031)) found the most efficient sampling schedule for detecting the entire bird community was when recordings (e.g. 10-miunute samples) were spread throughout the day.
 >
 > Thompson et al. (2017) recommend that having more recordings of shorter duration (1--4 minutes) is more efficient than fewer recordings of 10 minutes duration.

-###2.
-Recorder placement
+### 2. Recorder placement

 > Recommendations:
 >